 When my son was born, I didn’t think twice about choosing a white-sounding name for him.
 After all, I was named Katherine Mary Reynolds despite being half-Asian, so it almost seemed like a family tradition to have a secret Chinese name that wasn’t on the official birth certificate.
 (Mine is Xue Yi, which translates as snow harmony in honor of my mid-snowstorm birth.)

 Just as when I was born, my grandmother gave our new baby a Chinese name that roughly translates as bright virtue: Ming De.
-Indeed, she’s grown into a stubbornly ethical 11-year old, with a strong sense of Chinese identity despite being three-quarters white.
-Her two siblings also have unofficial Chinese names, sharing the second syllable but with different first characters, according to tradition.
+Indeed, he’s grown into a stubbornly ethical 11-year old, with a strong sense of Chinese identity despite being three-quarters white.
+His two siblings also have unofficial Chinese names, sharing the second syllable but with different first characters, according to tradition.